Royal Botanic Garden

 Explore the Glasshouses: Discover magnificent glasshouses at the Royal Botanic Garden Edinburgh.
 Each one showcases different climatic zones from steamy tropics to arid deserts, all filled with diverse and exotic plant species.
 You can walk amongst giant water lilies, towering palms, and delicate orchids, experiencing a botanical journey around the world without ever having to leave Scotland.

-Stroll through the Rock Garden: This stunning garden is a haven for plant lovers.
+Stroll through the Rock Garden.
+This stunning garden is a haven for plant lovers.
 Showcasing over 5,000 alpine plants in a beautifully landscaped setting, you’ll be mesmerized by how delicate some of the leaves and flowers are.

 Enjoy a Walk: The RBGE is set in over 70 acres of landscaped grounds with a network of well-maintained tarmacked paths running through the site.
-Go for a leisurely stroll through the woodland garden, the Chinese Hillside, and Scottish Native Plants Collection, and enjoy a free day out that will keep the kids amused for hours on end.
+Go for a leisurely stroll through the woodland garden, the Chinese Hillside, and the Scottish Native Plants Collection, and enjoy a free day out that will keep the kids amused for hours on end.

 Join a Guided Tour: The Royal Botanic Garden offers a range of guided tours that cater to all interests and ages.
 From British Sign Language tours to afternoon tea tours, there’s always something exciting happening.